yungyun0721/orthogonal_vector_code/readme.md

 Software requirement: Matlab 2017a

 To install libraries:
-1. go to the folder under the SPROUT
+1. go to the SPROUT folder
 ```
 sprout.initializer
 ```
-2. back to the main code folder
+2. back to the main_code folder

+## Run experiments

-3. This repository offers 3 kinds of experiment:
+1. This repository offers 3 kinds of experiment:
 - offline experiment
 - online  experiment
 - online imperfect model experiment

-4. the offline experiments
+2. the offline experiments
 ```mermaid
 graph LR;
 st[offline experiment]-->a1